eccelerators/SimStm/README.rst

  shl operand1 $operand2
  shl operand1 0xF0

-Bitwise shift left variable or constant operand2 value with variable operand1 value or bitwise shift left value 0xF0 with variable operand1 value.
+The ``shl`` instruction does a bitwise shift left of variable or constant operand2 value with variable operand1 value or bitwise shift left value 0xF0 with variable operand1 value.
 The resulting value of the bitwise shift left is in variable operand1 value after the operation.